cs5220-26sp/web/web/hw/hw4.md

 **Right now, the leaderboard is under construction.
 Once it is complete, there will be a link to it placed here.**

-Additionally, if your implementation attains a runtime below a certain threshold, we will guarantee at least a B+ on the 50 Runtime Performance points. **The threshold for a B+ is 428000 cycles as reported by `test_perf.sh`**.
+Additionally, if your implementation attains a runtime below a certain threshold, we will guarantee at least a B+ on the 50 Runtime Performance points. **The threshold for at least a B+ is 428000 cycles as reported by `test_perf.sh`**.

 ## Checkpoint